Baptist Health Hospital Doral

 Swim lessons are one of the best ways to prevent drowning in children.
 Through swim classes, children not only learn basic survival skills, but also learn proper swimming techniques so that their strokes are effective, helping to conserve energy and prevent exhaustion.
 Through a partnership with Little Swimmers, West Kendall Baptist Hospital hosts an annual swim safety day and also works with local public schools in West Kendall to educate them on the importance of swim safety.
 Each year, the goal is to increase funding so that more lessons can be offered in the community for families who otherwise are unable to afford them.

 West Kendall Baptist Hospital has taken an unconventional way to meet its neighbors.
 Instead of meeting them as patients, the hospital has created prevention and wellness activities to help keep its neighbors healthy.
-To support the hospital’s unique approach, click HERE.
+Support our hospitals unique approach by donating today.